Tilings of the infinite $p$-ary tree and Cantor homeomorphisms: Tilings of the full infinite -ary tree

 Note that $\Sigma_{p}^{*}$ acts on $T_{p}$ on the left via prefixing, i.e. left multiplication on itself as vertex set, with the induced action on edges, $w (v,v') = (w v, w v')$.
 We will refer to this action as left translation or simply translation.

-Although $V(T_{p}) = \Sigma_{p}^{*}$ as sets, we will use slightly different notation for words when we are concerned with the monoid action.
+\begin{definition} We will say that two subgraphs of a graph are \emph{almost disjoint} if they do not share a common edge.